Stage 7 - Victory Conditions

 Let’s investigate that method:

-• return Enemy.num_of_enemy → provides the current value of num_of_enemy
+• return Enemy.num_of_enemy → this gives back the current number of enemies.

-• notice the Enemy. → tells Python this is a class variable of the Enemy class
+• The Enemy. part tells Python to use the class variable from the Enemy class.

 Reduce Enemy Count

-Still in character.py go to insert the highlighted line below:
+Stay in character.py and add the highlighted line below.

 1# character.py